exosphere-project/exosphere/README.md

 ## Try Exosphere

+> "It was very easy to build"
+> - Connor Osborn

 Right now we recommend trying Exosphere as an [Electron](https://electronjs.org/) app, rather than in a web browser.

 ### Build and Run Exosphere as Electron App